FalsePhilosopher/Powershell-Checksum/README.md

 # Verify Checksums in Powershell
 There is plenty of documentation out there on how to create MD5/SHA256 sums with powershell, but not a lot on how to verify a single sum and just about nothing on multiple or recursive checksums with powershell.
 I found [this](https://www.hexnode.com/mobile-device-management/help/powershell-script-to-verify-the-file-hash-of-a-file-on-windows-devices/) for a single checksum in powershell and made it recursively check against a file named `SHA256` or `MD5` depending on the version used.

+The batch script is untested, the powershell scripts were tested with powershell for linux and still needs windows machine testing.

 ---

 # Create Checksums in Powershell